pablozabo/ascii-tetris/README.md

 First download and install [mingw](https://www.mingw-w64.org/downloads/#w64devkit).

-**NOTE:** there's a dependency to pdcurses library (ncureses port for Windows platform) that it's already compiled and located on `ascii-snake\external\pdcurses\lib` folder.
+**NOTE:** there's a dependency to pdcurses library (ncureses port for Windows platform) that it's already compiled and located on `ascii-tetris\external\pdcurses\lib` folder.
 You can also download the source code from `https://github.com/wmcbrine/PDCurses` and compile it.

 Finally open a terminal and execute the following steps: